bevry/editions/README.md

 }
 ```

-- `jsnext:main` is used for [rollup](http://rollupjs.org), and should exist if you have an edition to point to that has standard (no custom) esnext features and use the `import` syntax - [details](https://github.com/rollup/rollup/wiki/jsnext:main)
+- `jsnext:main` is used for [rollup](http://rollupjs.org), and should exist if you have an edition to point to that has standard (no custom) esnext features and uses the `import` syntax - [details](https://github.com/rollup/rollup/wiki/jsnext:main)
 - `browser` is used for [browserify](http://browserify.org), and should exist if you have an edition to point to that targets older environments (such as es2015) and uses the `require` syntax - [details](https://github.com/substack/node-browserify#browser-field)